Malik-Girondin/Data-Masking/README.md

 - Each masking function is applied to the sample data in sequence.
 - The final masked data is printed.

 You can run this script to see how the data masking works.
 Replace the sample data with your actual dataset for practical use.
-If you need further assistance or modifications, feel free to ask!
+Feel free to modify the code to your liking!